 Federal skilled worker program

 The Federal Skilled Worker Program (FSW) allows highly-skilled foreign nationals to create an online profile.
 There is a comprehensive ranking system (CRS) that the system uses to evaluate candidates.
-Those who score highest are invited to apply for Canadian permanent residence.
+Those who score highest are invited to apply for a Canadian permanent residence.

 Canadian experience class